christensenjairus/Failover-Operator/internal/workflow/README.md

 The workflow system provides a structured approach to handle failover operations, with two main modes:

 1. **Consistency Mode**: Prioritizes data consistency, shutting down the source before activating the target.
+   - Ensures data integrity by first stopping application access to source
+   - Demotes volumes on source cluster before promoting on target
+   - Creates a clean handoff with minimal risk of split-brain scenarios
+   - Higher downtime but guarantees consistent state
+   - Best for workloads where data integrity is critical (databases, financial systems)

 2. **Uptime Mode**: Prioritizes service availability, bringing up the target before deactivating the source.
+   - Minimizes service disruption by activating target first
+   - Some risk of temporary inconsistency during transition
+   - Lower downtime but has potential for split-brain issues
+   - Best for stateless or read-heavy workloads

 ## Architecture